Low-rank matrix completion theory via Plucker coordinates: Introduction

-\myparagraph{Related Work} Among early works that concretely and formally posed the problem of characterizing the uniquely or finitely completable patterns in LRMC are \cite{singer2010uniqueness,kiraly2012combinatorial,kiraly2015algebraic}.
+Among early works that concretely and formally posed the problem of characterizing the uniquely or finitely completable patterns in LRMC are \cite{singer2010uniqueness,kiraly2012combinatorial,kiraly2015algebraic}.
 This characterization was settled in \cite{singer2010uniqueness} for $r=1$ using rigidity theory.
 Important connections with graph theory, combinatorics and algebraic geometry were established in \cite{kiraly2012combinatorial,kiraly2015algebraic}.
 Nevertheless, the question of \emph{what exactly is the nature of these patterns}, or in other words \emph{how do finitely or uniquely completable patterns look like}, as for example one would need to know for designing queries, still remained open.
 This was undertook by \cite{pimentel2016characterization}, where for the special case of $m \times r(m-r)$ rank-$r$ matrices, a characterization of finitely completable patterns was suggested using algebraic geometry.
-Even though several important insights emerged from this work, key technical arguments there are now known to be problematic\footnote{Details about this issue are given in \S \ref{section:Alarcon}.}.
+Several important insights emerged from this work; however, their algebraic geometric analysis needs to be revisited \footnote{Details about this issue are given in \S \ref{section:Alarcon}.}.
 Using tropical geometry, \cite{bernstein2017completion} described the finitely completable patterns for $r=2$.
 Finally, an asymptotic in the matrix dimensions $m,n$ characterization of approximately uniquely completable patterns was given in \cite{chatterjee2020deterministic}.
 Overall, for $r>2$ very little else seems to be known about uniquely or finitely completable patterns.